BratislavPanajotovic/Mappy/README.md

 📦 Tech Stack: HTML, CSS, JavaScript

-👩🏽‍🍳 Features: When DOM loads, site takes user's location if allowed and centers map based on location.
-User's location is on the center of the map.
-User on click on the map can tag workout that they have done (Running or Cycling), distance, duration and cadence can be typed in manuelly too.
+👩🏽‍🍳 Features: Upon DOM load, the site fetches the user's location (if allowed) and centers the map accordingly.
+The user's location serves as the center of the map.
+Users can click on the map to tag their workouts, specifying details such as the type (Running or Cycling), distance, duration, and cadence, which can also be manually entered.

-💭 Process: This was the final project of the course that i was going through and classes were explained perfectly how they work, so I took my time to graduatelly implement that knowledge to my skillset and made this website along the host.
-📚 Learnings: ES6 feautures and Classes are highely used in this project and it needed deeper learning.
+💭 Process: This project served as a platform for mastering classes, allowing me to gradually implement and solidify my understanding of this fundamental concept.
+Classes were comprehensively explained throughout the course, and I successfully incorporated them into the project to enhance my skill set.
+The website was developed and hosted as part of this learning journey.

+📚 Learnings: The project extensively leverages ES6 features and Classes, necessitating a deep dive into these concepts to achieve successful implementation.